When you have a pet as cute as a hamster, it’s only natural you want to spoil it a bit.

 There are many playpen options out there, however, some of them are not very stable or have bars that are too wide apart meaning your hamster can squeeze through them.

-To avoid any of these ails, we recommend the Prevue Multi-Color Small Pet Playpen (click here to see the price on Amazon).
+To avoid any of these ails, we recommend the Prevue Multi-Color Small Pet Playpen.

 With its 9 panels that are all 9 inches tall, you are sure your hamster won't escape.
 And with those panels being 13 inches long, it creates a total play area for your hamster of 36 inches in diameter.